julia-mpsge/MPSGE.jl/docs/src/overview/variables.md

 Parameters represent fixed values in the model, such as technology coefficients or policy parameters.
 Unlike other variables, you must provide a value when constructing a parameter.
+Model parameters are saved into the model as variables with names so that certain values can be updated without re-defining the whole model.
+Parameters are commonly used to run counterfactual simulations, where updating their value will alter the solution, but can be used in other ways.

 ```julia
 @parameter(model, parameter, value)